 Combined Name and Gender Change

 You can also petition the court for a name change and gender change at the same time.
-If you use that process, you will need to file in the county where you live and publish the name change part of your petition in a local newspaper.
+If you use that process, you will need to file in the county where you live and appear for the court hearing, even if the petition is uncontested.